ZX Interface 2

 The ZX Interface 2 is a peripheral from Sinclair Research for its ZX Spectrum home computer released in September 1983.
 It has two joystick ports and a ROM cartridge slot, which offers instant loading times.
 The joystick ports are not compatible with the popular Kempston interface, and thus do not work with most Spectrum games released prior to the launch of the ZX Interface 2.
 In addition, the pass-through expansion bus provided was stripped, only allowing a ZX Printer to be attached.

 Released titles

-Availability of cartridge software is very limited: The cost was almost twice as much as the same game on cassette tape, and each cartridge can only hold 16 KiB, making it almost immediately obsolete as the majority of Spectrums sold were 48K-models, which the software publishers targeted.
+Availability of cartridge software is very limited.
+The cost was almost twice as much as the same game on a cassette tape.
+The majority of Spectrums sold were 48 KiB RAM models so software publishers were producing games much larger than the 16 KiB cartridge capacity.

 Only ten games were commercially released: